Puchaczov/TQL.CronExpression/README.md

 <b>Evaluation:</b> <br><br>
 In general, you can divide evaluation in 3 simple phases:<br>
-1. Pass to parser your cron expression (you receive AST in result)<br>
+1. Pass to parser your cron expression (you will receive AST in result)<br>
-2. Run visitor which will check if your cron expression is valid OR run visitor which will check validity of expression and create evaluator based on AST produced by parser.<br>
+2. Run visitor which will check if your cron expression is valid OR run visitor which will check validity of expression and create evaluator based on AST.<br>
 3. Get evaluator from visitor and calculate Next/Prev FireTime or whatever you want evaluate based on CRON exp (e.g sentence).

 Current state: